woodpecker-ci/woodpecker/docs/versioned_docs/version-2.7/20-usage/20-workflow-syntax.md

 The `slack` step is executed if one of these conditions is met:

 1. The pipeline is executed from a pull request in the repo `test/test`
-2. The pipeline is executed from a push to `maiǹ`
+2. The pipeline is executed from a push to `main`

 #### `repo`